Retire Before Dad

 These reports are typically about long-term trends that align with favorite stock picks.
 They are often the answer to the “clickbait” advertising you see on the internet and social media.

-Some research reports may help investors find their own investment ideas.
+Research reports may help investors find their own investment ideas.

 Price is what you pay.
 Value is what you get. – Warren Buffett